Generous tip left on a bill at a restaurant in Carbon County

 "You hear about these stories, sometimes, but not often.
 Then when it happens in a place where you work, it's very heartwarming.
 You immediately feel so grateful and so honored to work here with such a great group of girls because honestly, we work our butts off," said server Madison Molchan.

-"It gave us a nice boost of morale that evening and it's still going on.
+"It gave us a nice boost of morale that evening, and it's still going on.
 It's a nice boost of morale that our hard work is being noticed," said Solt.

 The generous tip was split between staff members who were working Saturday night.